sunyinbang/CF-UFormer/README.md

 ## [YinBang Sun]((https://github.com/sunyinbang)), Jing Sun, Fuming Sun,  Fasheng Wang, Haojie Li

->**Abstract:** Low-Light Image Enhancement (LLIE) aims to optimize images captured in low-light conditions with low brightness and contrast, rendering them natural-looking images that are more aligned with the human visual system.
-However, existing methods could not simultaneously solve the problems of color distortion, noise amplification and loss of details during the enhancement process.
-To this end, we propose a novel low-light image enhancement network, referred to as U-shape Transformer with Color Fusion (CF-UFormer), which employs Transformer Block as its fundamental element and comprises three modules: Feature Extraction Module (FEM), U-Former structure, and Refinement Module (RM).
-Firstly, FEM leverages three color spaces with different color gamuts to extract shallow features, thus retaining a wealth of color and detail information in the enhanced image.
-In addition, we take the Channel Attention Mechanism (CAM) to the U-Former structure to compensate for the lack of spatial dimension information interaction, which can suppress the noise amplification caused by continuous downsampling through adaptively learning the weight parameters between channels.
-Finally, to deal with the single expression ability of the L1 loss function used in most existing methods, CF-UFormer selects four loss functions to train on the LOL dataset, resulting in excellent qualitative and quantitative evaluation criteria on various benchmark datasets.
-The codes and models are available at https://github.com/sunyinbang/CF-UFormer.

 This repository contains the dataset, code and pre-trained models for our paper.

 ## Network Architecture